jaantollander/masters-thesis/content/30_jobstats.md

 > TODO: explain what is Unix epoch

 The value in `snapshot_time` field contains a timestamp as a Unix epoch when the statistics of one of the operations was last updated.
-We explain the file operations and statistics in section \ref{sec:file-operations-and-statistics}.
+We explain the file operations and statistics in section \ref{file-operations-and-statistics}.

 ## File operations and statistics
-\label{sec:file-operations-and-statistics}

 operation | system call | notes
 ---|--|------
 **`open`** | `open`